 Even the best-ordered network environment, armed with advanced metrics to prevent avoidable faults, will occasionally go wrong.
 Network boxes occasionally just die; databases are useless without connectivity.
 Even the best database systems will go offline, in the face of some types of hardware problems.
 There must always be a way of knowing of any failure as soon as possible to then allow you to react quickly.

-Level 1 – is it alive?
+Level 1 – Is the service alive?

 If you hear raised voices from your users before the lights go red on your monitoring console, then your monitoring system isn’t working properly.